zhanglabNKU/MD-guide/README.md

-A Medical Image Fusion Method Guided by Multi-focus Processing Framework
+A Two-level Dynamic Adaptive Network for Medical Image Fusion
 ====

-Code of A Medical Image Fusion Method Guided by Multi-focus Processing Framework for image fusion tasks, including medical image fusion (CT-MRI, PET-MRI), and multi-focus image fusion.
+Code of A Two-level Dynamic Adaptive Network for Medical Image Fusion for image fusion tasks, including medical image fusion (CT-MRI, PET-MRI), and multi-focus image fusion.

 Requirements